SAMA7D65 Curiosity Board - Getting Started Guide for MPLAB® Harmony v3

 Back to Top

-Connect the components as shown in the accompanying image:
+Connect the components as described in the following steps:

 Ethernet cable to J14 connector.